- Our tuition fee is £9,250 for 2017/18 and 2018/19 year of entry

 'Your loan can feel like a lot of money at first, but when you start paying it back, it comes straight out of your pay slip, so you don't really notice.
 Plus it's about the same amount as a phone or internet bill so it's not a huge chunk out of your wages.'
 Adam Clark, Hospitality and management graduate

-To make sure even more students can access financial support from the university, we are investing over £4 million in 2016-7 to provide a package of bursaries and financial support to students from England to make sure even more students can access financial support from the University.
+To make sure even more students can access financial support from the University, we are investing over £4 million in 2016-7 to provide a package of bursaries and financial support to students from England to make sure even more students can access financial support from the University.
+If you’re an EU student you might be eligible for support with living costs.
+Please check the Government's student finance pages.

 'The main form of financial support will be your student loan.
 This is a government loan that helps cover the cost of your tuition fees.
 You can also get a maintenance loan to help with your living costs.
 How much you get is based on your family’s household income.
 Your university may offer extra support like scholarships.'
 Jack Clare, Schools and Colleges Advisor at Sheffield Hallam